 Analysts at Quadrant Knowledge Solutions note LeanIX EA Suite’s best practice data model, out-of-the-box technology integrations, and multi-modal databases (e.g., Postgres, ArrangoDB, and InfluxDB) as “key differentiators”.
 Also mentioned are LeanIX’s Open APIs — REST and GraphQL — for connecting to and simplifying data exchanges with other tools in the IT ecosystem like Signavio, Atlassian, and Lucidchart.
 Information exchanges with tools like these help users populate EA data repositories with cross-organizational data, thereby improving tool value and adoption rates for new users.

 Geographical presence and industry focus

-With emphasis on the manufacturing, healthcare and life sciences, retail and ecommerce, and energy and utilities industries, the report’s authors remark upon LeanIX’s cross-industry value.
+With an emphasis on the manufacturing, healthcare and life sciences, retail and eCommerce, and energy and utility industries, the report’s authors remark upon LeanIX’s cross-industry value.
 This is largely due to the global demand for LeanIX’s core product use cases (e.g., APM, Integration Architecture, Cloud Migration, Business Transformation, Technology Risk Management, and SAP S/4HANA transformation) and its collaboration-based approach to aligning IT and business during architecture planning.